staticGuru/react_native_youtube_streamer/README.md

   <img src="./assets/videoImage.png" alt="" width=400>
 </p>

-By default there are two controls slots that are displayed respectively on different part of the parent container and you can use default components provided by this library:
+By default, there are two controls slots that are displayed respectively on different parts of the parent container, and you can use default components provided by this library:

 - **Middle**.
-Contain by default a grid display two buttons:
+Contains by default a grid displaying two buttons:
-  - One with play / pause alternating.
+  - One with play/pause alternating.
   - Another that will restart the video.
 - **Bottom**.
-Contain the video current time, a progress bar and the total duration.
+Contains the video's current time, a progress bar, and the total duration.
 - **Loader**.
-There is also a loader that will trigger while video is charging (network issues, bootstraping, ...).
+There is also a loader that will trigger while the video is buffering (network issues, bootstrap, ...).
 - **VideoId**.
-Contain the valid Youtube video Id.
+Contains the valid YouTube video id.

 ## Documentation